 Although it is preferred to meet with the candidate's spouse, it is not mandatory if this will cause undue hardship.

 Can I be endorsed before I am ordained with the Reformed Episcopal Church?

 No. Endorsement can only take place after a candidate receives ordination through his diocese.

 When I become a chaplain candidate or an endorsed chaplain, what is the policy in regard to tithing?

-The approved and/or endorsed chaplain is expected to contribute a half- tithe to the Office of the Bishop for Chaplaincies on money earned from chaplaincy ministry.
+The approved and/or endorsed chaplain is expected to contribute a half- tithe to the Office for Chaplaincies on money earned from chaplaincy ministry.
 The other half-tithe may be used in conducting your ministry or in supporting other Christian endeavors.
 The tithing policy is set forth in the Anglican Church of North America Constitution and Canons.